nmshd/documentation/_docs_integrate/50-connector-migration-v2.md

 The property `maxNumberOfRelationships` was removed from the `RelationshipTemplate` entity.
 It was replaced by the property `maxNumberOfAllocations` which offers similar functionality.
 The reason for this change is that with let's say a `maxNumberOfRelationships` of 5, it was possible for 10 users to download the Relationship Template and fill it out.
 But finally, when trying to create the Relationship, 5 of them would receive an error message, because the maximum number of Relationships is exhausted.
 This is why the Relationship Template now has the property `maxNumberOfAllocations`.
 Setting this property to e.g. 5 will ensure that the Template can only be fetched by 5 different Identities.
 The sixth will receive an error message when trying to fetch it, so it won't be able waste time by filling it out.

 There also is a new property named `truncatedReference`, which is similar to the `truncatedReference` of a Token.
 It allows you to create a reference to a Relationship Template containing its ID and secret key.
 With this, there is no need to create a Token for a the Relationship Template anymore.
 Just create a QR code for the Relationship Template directly (see the new endpoint below).
-When the user scans this QR code with the Enmeshed app, the Relationship Template is downloaded and displayed.
+When the user scans this QR code with the enmeshed app, the Relationship Template is downloaded and displayed.

 **Endpoints**